© Crown copyright 2017

 Area 1: A26 to Energy Recovery Facility – currently under construction

-The Environment Agency has planning permission to construct 2 clay-cored embankments to reduce the flood risk to properties on the east bank from the upstream flood plain.
-One embankment will start near the A26 junction with the B2109, extend roughly 500m west across the flood plain, where it will tie-in to a new railway flood gate built near the existing pedestrian crossing.
-The second embankment will tie-in to the western side of the flood gate and extend to the Energy Recovery Facility.
-The crest of the embankments will be at the same level along the entire length.
-Beside the A26 the bund will be 1.6m higher than existing ground levels and near the railway, where the ground falls away towards the river, the bund will be 2.7m above existing ground level.
+The Environment Agency has planning permission to construct 2 clay-cored bunds to reduce the flood risk to properties on the east bank from the upstream flood plain.
+One bund will start near the A26 junction with the B2109, extend roughly 500 metres west across the flood plain, where it will tie-in to a new railway flood gate built near the existing pedestrian crossing.
+The second bund will tie-in to the western side of the flood gate and extend to the Energy Recovery Facility.
+The crest of the bunds will be at the same level along the entire length.
+Beside the A26 the bund will be 1.6 metres higher than existing ground levels and near the railway, where the ground falls away towards the river, the bund will be 2.7 metres above existing ground level.

 During flood events, demountable flood barriers will be put in place across the A26.
 Outside of these periods these barriers will be located within a nearby storage area.

-The work to construct the bund is scheduled to be complete by the end of October 2017.
+The work to construct the eastern bund is scheduled to be complete by the end of December 2017.
+The bund west of the railway will be completed in early 2018.

 Area 2: Energy Recovery Facility to Swing Bridge (East) – currently under construction

-Area 2 extends approximately 850m along the East Quay from the Energy Recovery Facility to the Swing Bridge (East).
+Area 2 extends approximately 850 metres along the East Quay from the Energy Recovery Facility to the Swing Bridge (East).

 Complex design challenges affecting remaining sections of flood defence wall in Area 2 required some fine tuning of the construction approach and the Environment Agency expects this work to be concluded by early 2018.

-Area 3: Riverside Park to the Swing Bridge (West) – construction nearly complete
+Area 3: Riverside Park to the Swing Bridge (West) – construction complete

-The Environment Agency has constructed a 150m long bund (embankment) north of Cantell’s boatyard and this will protect homes to the west.
+The Environment Agency has constructed a 150 metre long bund north of Cantell’s boatyard and this will protect homes to the west.
 This work is now complete.

-Area 4: Swing Bridge (West) to West Quay – complete subject to finishing touches
+Area 4: Swing Bridge (West) to West Quay – construction complete

 Work within Area 4 started in January 2017 and was completed in June 2017.

-A 140m-long reinforced concrete wall has been constructed from the south west side of the swing bridge to a point adjacent to the Ark pub.
+A 140 metre long reinforced concrete wall has been constructed from the south west side of the swing bridge to a point adjacent to the Ark pub.
 The wall crosses the entrance to 3 fishermen’s jetties and demountable defences known as ‘stop logs’ have been installed to complete the flood defence here.

-A short section (about 20m) of embankment has been constructed in West Quay, raised by around 250mm.
-This bund is complete and the flood fence is operational although the Environment Agency is waiting for some ‘caps’ for the top of the fence.
+A short section (about 20 metres) of bund has been constructed in West Quay, raised by around 250 millimetres.
+This bund is complete, and the flood fence is operational.

-In Huggett’s Green the low level grass bund at the rear of the Green has been realigned and raised to meet flood protection standards.
-The total length of the bund is approximately 150m and it ties into the footpath near the promenade to the south.
-Walls have been built within the grass bund to offer greater levels of seating on the Green and more seating and hand rails are provided around the existing circular paved area.
+In Huggett’s Green the low level grass bund at the rear of Huggett’s Green has been realigned and raised to meet flood protection standards.
+The total length of the bund is approximately 150 metres and it ties into the footpath near the promenade to the south.
+Walls have been built within the grass bund to offer greater levels of seating on Huggett’s Green and more seating and hand rails are provided around the existing circular paved area.
 This also supports the new flood gate over the promenade, which will remain open when not in use during a flood event.

-Now that the embankment has been built, the Green has also been restored.
+Now that the bund has been built, the area has also been restored.
 Some trees have been removed and these will be replaced with native trees and shrubs around the existing paved area and the electricity sub-station to provide better screening.
-The Green and embankment have been seeded and the new grass has become established during the summer months.
-The hand rails are now on site and will be fitted week commencing 25 September 2017.
+The area and bund have been seeded and the new grass has become established during the summer months.
+The hand rails are now in-situ and all fencing has been removed.

-Area 5: Swing Bridge (East) to Newhaven Beach – currently being designed
+Area 5: Swing Bridge (East) to Newhaven Beach – currently in construction

-Area 5 extends from the Swing Bridge (east) along East Quay towards Newhaven Beach to a distance of approximately 1.3km.
+Area 5 extends from the Swing Bridge (east) along East Quay towards Newhaven Beach to a distance of approximately 1.3 kilometres.
 Planning permission is in place and detailed design is substantially complete, with some elements of the complex flood defence in the port area remaining to be finalised.
-The new defence will be set back in places and flood gates incorporated at a number of points to allow port and harbour activities to continue.

 Reducing the impact of construction